top of page

 CAPE PENINSULA

-The Cape Peninsula is a popular destination for tourists, and it is easy to see why.
-With the majestic Table Mountain, the Cape Point Nature Reserve and the stunningly scenic Chapman’s Peak Drive, it has some world-class attractions.
+The Cape Peninsula is a very small region but one of the top tourist attractions of South Africa.
+And it is easy to see why.
+Located among the busy suburbs of Cape Town, there is a surprising amount of natural beauty to be found.
+With the majestic Table Mountain, the Cape Point and the scenic Chapman’s Peak Drive, it has some world-class attractions.
 But there is so much more natural beauty to this region.

-There are miles of dramatic coastline with golden beaches, huge boulders, rock pools and cobalt blue bays.
-This is where you can find a lot of fauna.
-The rock pools and kelp forests are teeming with marine life and often overlooked by tourists.
-Chacma Baboons and the African Clawless Otter use this coastline to feed and the most famous coastline inhabitants are the African Penguins at Boulders Beach.
-The offshore waters are the home of dolphins, whales, seals and sharks.
+The peninsula has miles and miles of dramatic coastline.
+It is littered with golden beaches, huge boulders, rock pools, kelp forests and cobalt blue bays.
+These rock pools and kelp forests are teeming with marine life and often overlooked by tourists.
+Chacma Baboons, African Clawless Otters and seals use this coastline to feed on this marine life.
+But the most famous coastline inhabitants are the African Penguins at Boulders Beach.

 Although the Cape Peninsula is a small region, there is an abundance of natural splendor to behold.
 Especially on the floral side.
 Some 2300 plant species can be found on the peninsula and Table Mountain alone has almost 1500 species.
 Most of the vegetation you will see is Fynbos and remnant patches of indigenous forest in the wetter ravines.

 The Cape Peninsula has many urban areas and very limited open spaces.
-This means that the animals here are often small in size.
-The most common mammal is the Rock Hyrax.
+This means that the fauna here are often small in size, with the Rock Hyrax being the most common mammal here.
 You will see plenty of those on top of Table Mountain or in other rocky areas.
 From Constantiaberg and the mountains further to the south, Chacma Baboons roam the lower slopes in search for food.
 Several troops here are the only primates in Africa to visit the coastline and feed on marine organisms.
 Harder to spot animals are the Caracal, African Clawless Otter and Cape Genet.

-The larger animals, such as Bontebok, Common Eland, Common Ostrich, Cape Grysbok, Hartebeest and Mountain Zebra have made their home in the Cape Point section of the Table Mountain National Park.
+The larger fauna, such as Bontebok, Common Ostrich, Cape Grysbok, Hartebeest and Mountain Zebra have made their home in the Cape Point section of the Table Mountain National Park.
+These herbivores are often observed feeding on coastal vegetation, which provides them with essential salts because it grows so close to the ocean.

 There is plenty to see in the sky as well.
 The mountain cliffs boast several raptor species, such as the Jackal Buzzard, Booted Eagle, African Harrier-hawk, Peregrine Falcon and the Rock Kestrel.
-Along the coastline you can spot the endangered African Oystercatcher and the iconic African Penguin.
+Along the entire coastline you can spot the endangered African Oystercatcher and the iconic African Penguin.
+Although the African Penguin has been observed alnong the entire coastline, the best spot to see them up close is on, and around, Boulders Beach.
 The richness of the vegetation also creates plenty of habitats for other bird species.
 Eyecatchers are the several beautiful colored sunbirds and the Cape Sugarbird.

 But a habitat most tourist don’t even notice are the many rockpools along the coastline.
 They are created by the tides and range from 30cm to 10-20m across and up to 2m deep.
-They are filled with life; Cape Sea Urchins, anemones, spiny and cushion stars, a variety of snails and crabs are your typical pool inhabitants.
+They are filled with life: Cape Sea Urchins, anemones, spiny and cushion stars, a variety of snails and crabs, to name a few of your typical rockpool inhabitants.
 The larger the rockpool, the more diverse the life gets.
 Some of the larger pools are home to soft corals, feather-duster worms, tubeworms, sea fans, nudibranchs, sea hares and prawns.
-You might even see octopus hunting.
+You might even see an octopus on the hunt.

 Browse through some of the species you can find in this region: